scubamikejax904/googledoc/README.md

  5. Extract URL key for your new webapp, it is between /s/ and /exec.
    `AKfycbzY2jj4l7RSpFYfN62xra0HmcXPQXAUI17z6KKHWiT3OYyhUC4`
-   You will need to enter this into the SmartApp below
+   You will need to enter this into the SmartApp below.

 7. (Optional): Test out your new webapp, add this to the end of the URL from step 6: `?Temp1=15&Temp2=30`
    E.g., https://script.google.com/macros/s/AKfycbzY2jj4l7RSpFYfN62xra0HmcXPQXAUI17z6KKHWiT3OYyhUC4/exec?Temp1=15&Temp2=30